MicroEJ/docs/ApplicationDeveloperGuide/managedc/index.rst

  Managed C
 ============

-MicroEJ provides the capability to develop parts of an application in C, known as Managed C. Essentially, a MicroEJ Application boots in Java and then run a mix of Java and Managed C code.
+MicroEJ provides the capability to develop parts of an application in C, known as Managed C. Essentially, a MicroEJ Application boots in Java and then runs a mix of Java and Managed C code.

 .. figure:: ../images/runtime.png
    :scale: 75%